Whatsapp

 Causes of Endometriosis

-Treatment Options of Endometriosis
+Treatment Options for Endometriosis

-For treating endometriosis, surgery is possible.
+For treating endometriosis surgery is possible.
 However, it is considered only when other treatment options don’t work or are not effective.
 Other treatment options are:

-Risk Factorsassociated with Endometriosis
+Risk Factors Associated with Endometriosis

 There are several risk factors associated with the development of endometriosis, such as: